Ridership of Toronto's Bike Share Program and Influence of Surrounding Venues

 Food and Experiential cluster (Cluster 1) have lowest ridership with a mean of 16K visits in 2017, and the average duration is about 5-10 minutes longer for rides from and going to these areas.
 Looking at the spatial distribution of cluster 1, they are located on the outer parts of Toronto.
 Since there might be limited docking stations in surrounding neighborhoods, this can cause ridership to be low and rides to be much longer.

-By contrast, within Coffee Shop Venues (cluster 2) we can see that the average duration of rides is the shortest (14 mins, 840s) while ridership is very high at an average of 51K rides in 2017.
+In contrast, within Coffee Shop Venues (cluster 2) we can see that the average duration is the shortest (14 mins, 840s) while ridership is very high at an average of 51K rides in 2017.
 This may be related to the characteristic of areas within this cluster group, areas with more coffee shops tend to be along busy commute routes such as areas surrounding Union station.
 Looking at the map of Toronto, areas belonging to cluster 2 are closer to Union station and have more than one nearby subway station.

-Although Toronto is the biggest city in the Canada, some may consider it underdeveloped compared to other metropolises around the world.
+Although Toronto is the biggest city in Canada, some may consider it underdeveloped compared to other metropolises around the world.
 When clustering the 31 postal regions, we were able to see some correlation with the urban sprawl.
 Initially, I hypothesized that types of venues within an area can attract bike share riders, but the research findings showed that subway stations and Union stations attracted the most ridership from nearby areas.

 Additional data from the City of Toronto’s website can be incorporated to account for confounding effects such as total bicycle movements and bikeways (bike lanes, signed bicycle routes, and pathways) .
 Future studies can include comparing bike share users with everyday bikers or analyzing the correlation with the availability of bike lanes and pathways.
 Clustering of venues can also include ridership data to consider the traffic in the neighborhood.

 The study was limited to the 31 postal regions as that is where bike share docking stations are.
 Clustering can expand to include other regions to find similar areas for new stations.
-Considering that the average duration of a trip is 16 minutes and there is low ridership in cluster 1, new stations should be no further than a 16-minute bike ride away from the nearest existing docking station.
+Considering that the average duration of a trip is 16 minutes and low ridership in cluster 1, new stations should be no further than a 16-minute bike ride away from the nearest existing docking station.

-Implications of this study go beyond management of bike share programs to city planning as the flow traffic is dependent on many factors.
+Implications of this study can go beyond management of bike share programs to city planning as the flow traffic is dependent on many factors.
 One approach is to analyze the differences and similarities of neighborhoods to see how communities in Toronto adjust to the increase in traffic or the increase in population.